 The research team of Asahi Chemical, in the year 1985 launched the stable version of the rechargeable Lithium-Ion battery, which later on had been commercialized by Sony Electronics in the year 1991.
 The Lithium-Ion battery works on Lithium cathode and graphite anode, in between them is a Solid Electrolyte of polyacene.
 It has to be sealed in a metal box which was small but not very flexible.
 Therefore Asahi Kasei and Sony electronics in the year 1997 had developed a gel-like polymer that can be utilized in making flexible batteries of different shapes and sizes.
 The quality of Lithium Polymer is exceptional because its charge enduring capacity remains the same, even at the last cycle count of the battery.

 The battery technology has gone through multiple phases of transition, from the electricity-producing device to the electricity storage device.
 Afterward, it has transitioned from Low power battery to a high-power battery.
 Then it transitioned from a bulky wet Lead Acid battery to a small dry Lithium-Ion battery.
 Then it had transitioned from a Small dry Lithium Ion pack to a Flexible dry Lithium Polymer pack.
 These transitions clearly state and direct the practical applicability of this technology.
 The earlier versions of Lead Acid Batteries were used to run Vehicles.
 At the same time, Thomas Edison was working on developing a light battery pack based on the Nickel-Iron combination.
 By the time his research was completed the propulsion engine was invented and dominated the Vehicle industry.
-As we move forward, and with the advancement in battery technology the Vehicle Industry is again redirecting itself to a battery-powered source.
+As we move forward, and with the advancement in battery technology the Electric Vehicle Industry is again redirecting itself to a battery-powered source.
 The new technology of battery is developing across graphene which is a substitute for graphite but has enormous potential of being utilized as the sole driver of battery technology.
-Battery-powered E-vehicles are going to dominate the mobility industry and everyone needs to be ready for the change.
+Battery-powered Electric vehicles are going to dominate the mobility industry and everyone needs to be ready for the change.